 ADVERTISEMENT

 Getty Images

 With the start of a new year, you may be casting your eye around the house and noticing neglected corners you’re just itching to clean.
-You’re not alone: the idea of cleaning house as a means of spiritual or physical renewal is one that resonates in many cultures around the world.
+You’re not alone: The idea of cleaning house as a means of spiritual or physical renewal is one that resonates in many cultures around the world.

+ADVERTISEMENT